oracle-livelabs/database/kubernetes-for-oracledbas/setup-iam/setup-iam.md

 ## Introduction

-In this lab, we will create the Oracle Cloud Infrastructure (OCI) *Policies* required for least-privilege provisioning of the workshop infrastructure.
-Additionally we will create an OCI *Compartment* to isolate the resources created during this workshop.
+In this lab, you will create the Oracle Cloud Infrastructure (OCI) *Policies* required for least-privilege provisioning of the workshop infrastructure.
+Additionally you will create an OCI *Compartment* to isolate the resources created during this workshop.

 <if type="tenancy">**If you are not in the OCI Administrators group,** please have an OCI Administrator perform each of these tasks for you.</fi>